Timetable

 Speaker: Yassine Ait-Brahim

-Short Bio: Yassine Ait Brahim obtained his PhD in 2016 from University Ibn Zohr (Morocco) in collaboration with IRD (France) and the University of Sao Paulo (Brazil).
+Short Bio: Yassine Ait-Brahim obtained his PhD in 2016 from University Ibn Zohr (Morocco) in collaboration with IRD (France) and the University of Sao Paulo (Brazil).
 He joined the International Water Research Institute (IWRI) of University Mohammed VI Polytechnic (UM6P) in November 2021, after five years of international postdoctoral research experience in China, Switzerland, and Canada.
 Yassine specializes in isotope geochemistry, hydrogeology, and paleoclimate, with a focus on speleothem records from North Africa.
 He has been heavily involved in PAGES' SISAL (Speleothem Isotope Synthesis and Analysis) working group.

 Title: Delving into North Africa's past: Speleothem-Paleoclimate Research (and the Role of PAGES)